About the JBL Stadium 600

 Remote Level Control: The Stadium 600 comes with a rotary Remote Level Control module that lets you control the bass output from a convenient location in the vehicle.
 A 16.5-foot cable is included.

 Gain: The Stadium 600's rotary gain control let you match the amp's input sensitivity to the output of the source unit.
-The maximum input sensitivity of the amplifier 0.2V for a line-level input, and 2V for speaker-level input.
-The maximum signal level is 20V for both line and speaker level inputs.
+The maximum input sensitivity of the amplifier is 0.2V for a line-level input, and 2V for speaker-level input.
+The maximum signal level is 20V for the speaker level inputs and 2V for the line-level inputs.
 A small screwdriver (not included) is required to set the gain.

 Input Level: The Input Level switch should be set to match the type of input signal connected to the amplifier.
 If using line-level connections, select LO.
 If using speaker-level inputs, select Hi1 or Hi2.
 Hi2 contains a special circuit designed to fool a factory audio system to detect a speaker connected to its output, and should be used only if Hi1 doesn't work.